 The Language, Culture, Music, Self-Regulation, and School Readiness research lab (otherwise known as “Winslab”) refers to a great group of undergraduate, masters, and doctoral students working together on a variety of externally-, internally-, and non-funded research projects under the mentorship of Adam Winsler.
-Although individually quite diverse, each of the projects conducted within the lab is typically linked by a common desire to understand some aspect of early childhood education and children’s transition to school, or the role that language, culture, or music plays in the development of self-regulation in young children.
+Although individually quite diverse, each of the projects conducted within the lab is typically linked by a common desire to understand some aspect of childhood education and children’s transitions through school, or the role that factors such as language, culture, self-regulation, the arts, and disability play in the development of children.

 SELF-REGULATION - One key developmental outcome of the early childhood years is self-regulation - children's ability to plan, guide, and monitor their attention and behavior during challenging goal-directed activities.
 Inhibiting impulses, delaying gratification, and sustaining attention are all examples of children's behavioral self-control or self-regulation.
 Planning and flexibly changing one's problem-solving strategy in accordance with feedback from the environment are also components of self-regulation and are sometimes called "executive functioning."
 Self-regulation is essential for children's transition to, and performance in, school.